cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

 ## Register and Connect a Kubernetes Endpoint

-Stratos uses endpoints to communicate with other systems such as Cloud Foundries, Kubernetes, Helm Repositories, etc. A Stratos Administrator will register these endpoints in Stratos and then all users can connect to it using their own credentials.
+Stratos uses endpoints to communicate with other systems such as Cloud Foundrys, Kubernetes, Helm Repositories, etc. A Stratos Administrator will register these endpoints in Stratos and then all users can connect to it using their own credentials.

 In this step we will register and connect to a personal Kubernetes Cluster.